ajlopez/SimpleBoggle/README.md

 ## Word List

-The file `lib/english.json` was compiled using a word list of [scowl](http://wordlist.sourceforge.net/).
+The file `lib/english.json` was compiled using a word list of [scowl project](http://wordlist.sourceforge.net/).
 The word list was taken from scowl.7.1, `final/english-words.10`, using `compilewords` sample.
 Acronyms were skipped.
 To do: compile more words.